FixMyCode78/MvnSpringMVC/Readme.md

 * Fix any existing compilation errors
 * Run the project using tomcat in the local machine
 * Modify the code to show the actual counter for each page view/refresh.
+* Setup tomcat server in the local machine and run the application
 * Push the code back to github